 - you’ve eaten something very salty or spicy

-But uncontrolled diabetes can make you feel parched all the time without any reason.
+But unmanaged diabetes can make you feel parched all the time without any reason.

-This article discusses why you feel so thirsty when you have diabetes.
+This article details why you feel so thirsty when you have diabetes.
 We also look at how to treat excessive thirst in diabetes.
-With the right daily medical treatment and care, you can prevent or reduce these symptoms.
+With the right daily medical treatment and care, you can prevent or reduce this symptom.

-Excessive thirst is one of the first signs that you might have diabetes.
-Thirst and having to urinate too often are both caused by too much sugar (glucose) in your blood.
+Excessive thirst is one of the first signs you might have diabetes.
+Thirst and having to urinate more frequently than your baseline are caused by too much sugar (glucose) in your blood.

-This can make you feel very thirsty because you’re losing lots of water.
-Your brain will tell you to drink more water to get hydrated.
+Your brain will tell you to drink more water to hydrate.
 In turn, this triggers more urination.
-The diabetes urine and thirst cycle will continue if your blood sugar levels are not balanced.
+The diabetes urine and thirst cycle will continue if your blood sugar levels are left unbalanced.

 There are two main types of diabetes: type 1 and type 2.
-All kinds of diabetes are chronic conditions that can affect how your body uses sugars.
-Sugar (glucose) is the fuel your body needs to power every single one of its functions.
+All types of diabetes are chronic conditions that can affect how your body uses sugars.
+Sugar is the fuel your body needs to power every single one of its functions.

-Glucose from food must get into your cells, where it can be burned for energy.
-The hormone insulin is the only way to carry glucose into the cells.
-Without insulin to transport it, the sugar stays in your blood.
+Glucose from food must get into your cells where it can be burned for energy.
+The only way to carry glucose into the cells is via the hormone insulin.
+Without insulin to transport it, glucose stays in your blood.

 Type 1 diabetes is an autoimmune condition that stops your body from making insulin.
-This kind of diabetes can happen to people of any age, including children.
+This type of diabetes can affect people of any age, including children.

-Type 2 diabetes is more common than type 1.
-It normally happens to adults.
+Type 2 diabetes is more common than type 1 and usually affects adults.
 If you have type 2 diabetes, your body can still make insulin.
-However, you may not make enough insulin, or your body may not be able to use it properly.
+You may not make enough insulin, though, or your body may not be able to use it properly.
 This is called insulin resistance.

-Excessive thirst and frequent urination can happen in both type 1 and type 2 diabetes.
+Excessive thirst and frequent urination can happen in type 1 and type 2 diabetes.
 You may also have other symptoms.
-Both kinds of diabetes can cause similar symptoms if they’re not treated and controlled, including:
+Both types can cause similar symptoms if they’re not treated and managed.

 - dry mouth